pmborg/Gravity-is-the-4th-Dimension/short.md

 - No infinite density
 - No point-like collapse
 - No breakdown of physics
-- No termination of spacetime
+- No termination of GR spacetime

 ---